EndrisMoh/alx-low_level_programming/0x1B-sorting_algorithms/README.md

-This dirctory is linked to another repo
+This dirctory is linked to another reo https://github.com/EndrisMoh/sorting_algorithms